-If you have been either considering learning to code to start a tech career, or you are already learning the basics of programming, but you are missing the structured learning of a good coding curriculum, and the guidance of mentors; then a coding bootcamp may be the right choice for you.
+If you have been considering learning to code to start a tech career, or you’re already learning the basics of programming but missing the structured learning of a curriculum and mentors, then a coding bootcamp may be the right choice for you.

-In a coding bootcamp, especially on a good one, you’ll get access to a specialized web development, data analytics or programming curriculum, as well as teachers, or better, dedicated mentors; and you’ll learn by doing, rather than being constantly tested.
+In a good coding bootcamp, you’ll get access to a specialized web development, data analytics or programming curriculum and dedicated mentors.
+In this environment, you’ll learn by doing, rather than studying theory to pass an exam.

-But choosing which one to attend could be a bit hard.
-This is why we’ve outlined three steps to streamline this process.
+Choosing which bootcamp to attend is bit hard, which is why we’ve outlined three steps to streamline the process.

 Understand your own goals

-One of the most common goals among those attending a coding bootcamp, is to learn the necessary skills and technologies to land their dream job in tech, which is actually a great reason, because in a bootcamp, you can get a position even before a year with the right motivation.
+One of the most common goals among those attending a coding bootcamp is to learn the skills and technologies to land their dream job in tech.
+Bootcamps, with their accelerated learning process, are the best way to achieve this goal.

-But there are other things you can determine to make it easier to narrow the decisions of which coding bootcamp to attend.
-For example, do you want to become a web development using React, MongoDB and Express?
+But there are other things that will help you determine which coding bootcamp to attend.
+For example, do you want to work in web development using React, MongoDB, and Express?
 Do you want to learn Java development?
 Maybe you want to become a data analyst.

-For others, it might be PHP, Node, Python and Django, UX/UI design.
-Either is fine, and if you don’t know exactly what it is that you want to do yet, that’s also fine, and you can choose one that gives you enough exposure to the whole world of programming.
+For others, it might be PHP, Node, Python and Django, or UX/UI design.
+If you don’t know exactly what it is that you want to study, bootcamps will often have a team on hand to clarify the often complex world of programming for you.

 Determine your limitations

-We usually don’t like to talk about limitations, because they could mean not being able to do exactly what you would like to.
-But limitations are really not that bad, and they are usually good to boost your creativity and help you find different solutions, and this also applies for programming.
+We usually don’t like to talk about limitations.
+They make us think about not being able to do exactly what we want.
+But limitations are really not that bad.
+Being aware of them helps to boost your creativity and achieve realistic goals, and this also applies for programming.

 In the case of determining the best coding bootcamp for you, one important limitation is how much money you have available.

-A coding bootcamp might seem as expensive, but they are considerably cheaper than a full tuition in a college, and after the few months it takes to complete a good coding bootcamp, you should be landing you first developer job a few months after completion.
+A coding bootcamp might seem as expensive, but they are considerably cheaper than full tuition at a university.
+Also, after the few months it takes to complete a good coding bootcamp, you should be landing your first developer job amazingly quickly.

-Also, many coding bootcamps offer a special plan to pay only half of the tuition fees, and the other half you’ll only pay it after getting a developer job.
+Some coding bootcamps offer payment plans to pay only half of the tuition fees, with the other half to be paid once you’ve got your first programming job.
 For others, you agree to pay a percentage of your future salary as a developer until the fees are paid.

 Yet another limitation is where you can study.
 Maybe you already know exactly what bootcamp to attend, but they don’t have a campus on your city or country.
-Don’t worry, coding bootcamps are opening new campuses on many more cities in the world, so that you can either stay in your city, or travel not too far to fully immerse into the code.
-There are even great online options that you could also consider.
+Don’t worry, coding bootcamps are opening new campuses on many more cities in the world, and there are plenty of online options too.
+This makes it easier for you to immerse yourself in code while staying in your city or even staying in your own bedroom.

-Probably the less conscious and most feelings drive factor to decide which coding bootcamp to attend to become a full-time programmer.
-But this is one not to be ignored, because, no matter what you are deciding, you probably want to feel good doing it.
+This is the most feelings-driven factor in deciding which coding bootcamp to attend to become a full-time programmer, but it can’t be ignored.
+No matter what you are deciding, you’ll want to feel good doing it.

-There are many good coding bootcamps, and if you already have a good idea of what you want to do and learn, and you know exactly your limitations; then you can choose that bootcamp that actually makes you feel I want to be there.
+There are many good coding bootcamps, and if you know your limitations and what you want to learn, you can choose the bootcamp that makes you feel like you want to be there.

-For many students, Ubiqum Code Academy has proven to be the best option for them, and most graduates have been able to land a job as web developers and data analysts, with a great learning by doing methodology, and campuses in some of the most important tech capitals in Europe.
+For many students, Ubiqum Code Academy has proven to be the best option.
+Most graduates have been able to land a job as web developers and data analysts through our carefully curated learning by doing methodology.